thomasgreenacre/Project-2/README.md

 ### Business problem:

-To create a model that accurately predicts the Price of automobiles based on historical data and machine learning techniques
+To create a model that accurately predicts the price of automobiles based on historical data and machine learning techniques

 ### Data: